Charles H. Lundquist College of Business

 Whitney Wagoner, Director

-The mission of the Warsaw Sports Marketing Center is to understand and advance sports marketing and sports business leadership through research, education, and interaction among students, faculty members, and successful sports business professionals.
-As the first endowed sports marketing program in a business college at a major public university, the Warsaw center supports curricula that lead to a concentration in sports business for the bachelor’s degree program and to a sports business concentration area in the MBA degree program.
+The mission of the Warsaw Sports Marketing Center is to understand and advance sports marketing and sports business leadership through research, education, and interaction among students, faculty members, alumni and successful sports business professionals.
+As the first endowed sports marketing program in a business college at a major public university, the Warsaw Center supports curricula that lead to a concentration in sports business for the bachelor’s degree program and to a sports business concentration area in the MBA degree program.
 Sports business courses cover such topics as sponsorship, law, event marketing, international sports marketing, sports products, and sports finance.
 The center organizes research, sports-industry internships, guest speakers, and a variety of nonclassroom experiences for students.
-Each year, the center hosts the nationally recognized Women in Sports Business Symposium.

 The Lundquist College of Business is widely recognized for its outstanding programs in business education.
 Students and faculty members from around the world come to study, research, and learn together.
-The college offers courses in business premajor studies, accounting, business administration, global management, sports business, management, entrepreneurship, marketing, finance, operations and business analytics, international business communications, and operations and business analytics.
-Students may earn a BA or BS degree with a major in either accounting or business administration.
+The college offers courses in business premajor studies, accounting, business administration, global management, sports business, management, entrepreneurship, marketing, finance, operations and business analytics, and international business communications.
+Students may earn a bachelor of arts (BA) or bachelor of science (BS) degree with a major in either accounting or business administration.
 An honors program is offered for outstanding undergraduates.
 Student clubs and organizations provide opportunities to develop leadership and business skills outside of the classroom.
 A minor is offered for students in other majors.
 International students, regardless of major, may earn a letter certifying mastery in international business communication.
 A certificate in global management may be added to the business administration or accounting major.

 Services for Undergraduate Students